OpenIndiana/oi-docs/docs/dev/graphics-stack.md

 ##### SNA

-May causes segmentation fault if enabled.
-If so, just disable SNA and you can copy attached 20-intel-uxa.conf to /etc/X11/xorg.conf.d/.
+SNA may cause segmentation faults if enabled.
+If so, just disable SNA and you can copy the attached 20-intel-uxa.conf to /etc/X11/xorg.conf.d/.

-For now, UXA mode is set by default.
+For now UXA mode is set by default.

 #### Sandy Bridge GT1

-A hardware bug requires implementing a workaround in the Intel ringbuffer implementation, occasional 1-2 second hangs may occur.
+A hardware bug required implementing a workaround in the Intel ringbuffer implementation, occasional 1-2 second hangs may occur.

 #### Gen >= 8

-Generation 8 (and later) devies are not supported at all.
+Generation 8 (and later) devices are not supported at all.
 They require Intel ringbuffer support, which is not implemented.

 ### Hardware Matrix